inspr/core-legacy/doc/client_controller.md

 # Client Controller

-The client controller is the entry point for making changes to the Inspr structure tree.
+The client controller is the entry point for making changes to the Inspr tree structure.
 By using the client, it is possible to create, modify and delete dApps, Channels and Channel Types.

 ## Instantiating a new Client